dyninst/dyninst/docs/stackwalk/public/frame.h.rst

 .. cpp:namespace:: Dyninst::Stackwalker

-The ``Walker`` class returns a call stack as a vector of ``Frame`` objects.
-As described in Section `3.1.1 <#subsec:definitions>`__, each Frame object represents a stack frame, and contains a return address (RA), stack pointer (SP) and frame pointer (FP).
-For each of these values, optionally, it stores the location where the values were found.
-Each Frame object may also be augmented with symbol information giving a function name (or a symbolic name, in the case of non-functions) for the object that created the stack frame.

-The Frame class provides a set of functions (getRALocation, getSPLocation and getFPLocation) that return the location in the target process’ memory or registers where the RA, SP, or FP were found.
-These functions may be used to modify the stack.
-For example, the DyninstAPI uses these functions to change return addresses on the stack when it relocates code.
-The RA, SP, and FP may be found in a register or in a memory address on a call stack.

 .. cpp:class:: Frame : public AnnotatableDense

+  **A stack frame containing a return address (RA), stack pointer (SP), and frame pointer (FP)**

+  Frames may be augmented with symbol information giving a function name (or a symbolic name, in the case of non-functions) for the object that created the stack frame.

   .. cpp:function:: Frame()
   .. cpp:function:: Frame(Walker *walker)

-  .. cpp:function:: static Frame *newFrame(Dyninst::MachRegisterVal ra, Dyninst::MachRegisterVal sp, Dyninst::MachRegisterVal fp, Walker *walker)
+  .. cpp:function:: static Frame *newFrame(Dyninst::MachRegisterVal ra, Dyninst::MachRegisterVal sp, \

-      This method creates a new ``Frame`` object and sets the mandatory data
-      members: RA, SP and FP.
-The new ``Frame`` object is associated with ``walker``.

-      The optional location fields can be set by the methods below.

-      The new ``Frame`` object is created with the ``new`` operator, and the user should be deallocate it with the ``delete`` operator when it is no longer needed.
+                                           Dyninst::MachRegisterVal fp, Walker *walker)

+      Creates a frame with return address ``ra``, stack pointer ``sp``, and frame pointer ``fp`` and stores it in ``walker``.

+      .. attention:: A valid ``walker`` is required.

+      .. danger:: The user is responsible for deallocating the returned value.

   .. cpp:function:: Dyninst::MachRegisterVal getRA() const

-      This method returns this ``Frame`` object’s return address.
+      Returns the return address stored in the frame.

   .. cpp:function:: void setRA(Dyninst::MachRegisterVal val)

-      This method sets this ``Frame`` object’s return address to ``val``.
+      Sets the return address stored in the frame to ``val``.

   .. cpp:function:: Dyninst::MachRegisterVal getSP() const

-      This method returns this ``Frame`` object’s stack pointer.
+      Returns the stack pointer stored in the frame.

   .. cpp:function:: void setSP(Dyninst::MachRegisterVal val)

-      This method sets this ``Frame`` object’s stack pointer to ``val``.
+      Sets the stack pointer stored in the frame to ``val``.

   .. cpp:function:: Dyninst::MachRegisterVal getFP() const

-      This method returns this ``Frame`` object’s frame pointer.
+      Returns the frame pointer stored in the frame.

   .. cpp:function:: void setFP(Dyninst::MachRegisterVal val)

-      This method sets this ``Frame`` object’s frame pointer to ``val``.
+      Sets the frame pointer stored in the frame to ``val``.

   .. cpp:function:: bool isTopFrame() const

+      Checks if this is the most-recently executed frame in a stack walk.

   .. cpp:function:: bool isBottomFrame() const

-      These methods return whether a ``Frame`` object is the top (e.g., most recently executing) or bottom of the stack walk.

-  .. cpp:type:: FARTS f

-      The ``location_t`` structure is used by the ``getRALocation``, ``getSPLocation``, and ``getFPLocation`` methods to describe where in the process a ``Frame`` object’s RA, SP, or FP were found.
-When walking a call stack these values may be found in registers or memory.
-If they were found in memory, the ``location`` field of ``location_t`` will contain ``loc_address`` and the ``addr`` field will contain the address where it was found.
-If they were found in a register the ``location`` field of ``location_t`` will contain ``loc_register`` and the ``reg`` field will refer to the register where it was found.
-If this ``Frame`` object was not created by a stackwalk (using the ``newframe`` factory method, for example), and has not had a set location method called, then location will contain ``loc_unknown``.
+      Checks if this is the least-recently executed frame in a stack walk.

   .. cpp:function:: location_t getRALocation() const